base/base/docs/specs/governance/alligator.md

 ### Partial delegations

 Users MUST be able to perform partial delegations of their voting power to another address.
-Aditionally, the `Alligator`'s subdelegation rules MUST allow users to perform subdelegations for relative and absolute amounts of voting power.
-Absolute amounts MUST be denominated in the token's decimals, whereas relataive amounts MUST be denominated in percentages.
+Additionally, the `Alligator`'s subdelegation rules MUST allow users to perform subdelegations for relative and absolute amounts of voting power.
+Absolute amounts MUST be denominated in the token's decimals, whereas relative amounts MUST be denominated in percentages.

 ### Constrained delegations

 Users MUST be able to perform time & block constrained delegations.
-The subdelegation rules MUST include optinoal `notValidBefore` and `notValidAfter` fields to allow users to specify the time range in which a delegation is valid, both denominated as timestamps.
+The subdelegation rules MUST include optional `notValidBefore` and `notValidAfter` fields to allow users to specify the time range in which a delegation is valid, both denominated as timestamps.